Angiotensin: Angiotensin III

 Angiotensin III, along with angiotensin II, is considered an active peptide derived from angiotensinogen.
+It is formed by removing an amino acid from angiotensin II by glutamyl aminopeptidase A, which cleaves the N-terminal Asp residue.

 Angiotensin III has 40% of the pressor activity of angiotensin II, but 100% of the aldosterone-producing activity.
-Increases mean arterial pressure.
-It is a peptide that is formed by removing an amino acid from angiotensin II by glutamyl aminopeptidase A, which cleaves the N-terminal Asp residue.
+It increases mean arterial pressure.

 Activation of the AT2 receptor by angiotensin III triggers natriuresis, while AT2 activation via angiotensin II does not.
 This natriuretic response via angiotensin III occurs when the AT1 receptor is blocked.